dtraytel/Bindings-as-BNFs/README.md

-This repository contains Isabelle formalization of binding-aware (co)datatypes and (co)recursors related to the paper
+This repository contains the Isabelle formalization of binding-aware (co)datatypes and (co)recursors related to the paper

 > **Bindings as Bounded Natural Functors**<br/>
 > Jasmin Christian Blanchette, Lorenzo Gheri, Andrei Popescu, Dmitriy Traytel